 Your Relationship is a System

 Think of your relationship as a system — with rules, patterns, beliefs, and expectations.
 Therapists often use a “dance” analogy to describe the balance.
 If you are used to a certain way you both dance, what happens when one of you changes the steps?
 If you’re making personal changes to address your compulsive sexual behavior, isn’t that like changing a pattern you’re both used to?
-While change is necessary, so is communicating and sharing what EACH of you are going through during this change.
-If you are merely changing your behavior to “save” your relationship then you may be disappointed with the outcome.
-Gaining sobriety will not in and of itself save your relationship … but it is a prerequisite.
+While change is necessary, so is communicating and sharing what EACH of you is going through during this change.
+If you are merely changing your behavior to “save” your relationship, then you may be disappointed with the outcome.
+Gaining sobriety will not in and of itself save your relationship, but it is a prerequisite.